Shamangaka/arkham_api/README.md

 # Arkham API

 Welcome to Arkham API!
 This Rust project is designed to help you manage and categorize cards related to the Arkham Horror: The Card Game using Rust.
-It provides functionalities for initialization and searching cards based on different criteria.

 ## Table of Contents